nsomar/OALayoutAnchor/README.md

 ## Tests

 There are several unit tests covering most of the Equality constraints.
-Unit test for covering Greater than or Lesser than are comming next.
+Unit test for covering Greater than or Lesser than are coming next.

 The following a [human readable](https://raw.githubusercontent.com/oarrabi/OALayoutAnchor/master/Example/Tests/tests.transcript.txt?token=ABZLPLZHHBeo2g41rVZSKjCf-_DnrTnFks5ViydLwA%3D%3D) text subscript (generated with [specipy](https://github.com/oarrabi/specipy)).

-### Future improvments
+### Future improvements
 The following would be nice to have for future versions

 - [ ] Increase the test coverage for Greater than and Less Than